XpressAI/sparkcyclone.io/docs/getting-started/usage.md

 VeRDD to override the definitions of many operations such as`map` or `groupBy` Therefore to run the macro properly the compiler must know it is working with a VeRDD[T] instance.
 Scala's type inference is usually sufficient so it is not necessary in general to specify the type `VeRDD[T]` explicitly.
-For example, if you have a function like:
+Unless, for example, you have a function like:

 ```scala
 def foo(rdd: RDD[(Long, Long)]): RDD[(Long, Double)] = {